bnaard/yaafc/context/PLANNING.md

 - Use destructuring for cleaner component interfaces
 - Group related state items in meaningful objects
 - Follow the principle of least knowledge (components only know what they need)

+## Implementation Instructions

+- **Always read all the following listed project requirements documents** before starting a new task and check the requirements in this file.
+Implement all requirements in this file in the order of priority.
+When finished with one requirement, set it's status to "Completed" and add the date of completion.
+If a requirement is not relevant anymore, set it's status to "Not relevant" and add the date of this decision.
+  - [ ] PRD01_table_polars_dataframe.md